 - Shut down your system per the instruction manual, or unplug portable solar panels from a portable power station.

 - Most manufacturers suggest only using water to clean off your panels.
 Many cleaning products leave a residue that can sometimes affect efficiency.
 Depending on your location, you might also consider using distilled water.
-Hard tap water, in particular, contain minerals that may get left behind.
+Hard tap water, in particular, contains minerals that may get left behind.

 - Choose an overcast day or start early in the morning.
 Mid-morning heat causes the water to evaporate too quickly, leaving behind residue.